SnehaDighe/javascript-codewars/README.md

 cachedFunction('foo', 'bar'); // complex function should not be invoked again, instead the cached result should be returned cachedFunction('foo', 'baz'); // should be executed, because the method wasn't invoked before with these arguments
 ```

+### 21 - Detect Pangram (6 kyu)
+A pangram is a sentence that contains every single letter of the alphabet at least once.
+For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

+Given a string, detect whether or not it is a pangram.
+Return True if it is, False if not.
+Ignore numbers and punctuation.